 We rely on a combination of trade secrets, patents and trademarks to establish and protect our intellectual property rights.
-As of December 31, 2018, we had issued nine U.S. patents and 23 issued international patents that directly relate to our technology that expire between 2017 and 2037, as well as one pending patent application in the U.S. and 13 pending patent applications internationally.
+As of December 31, 2019, we had issued nine U.S. patents and 22 issued international patents that directly relate to our technology that expire between 2020 and 2037, and 4 pending patent applications internationally.